u-elements/u-elements/docs/index.md

 features:
   - icon: ☑️
-    title: W3C standards compliant,<br />accessible for everyone
+    title: W3C standards compliant, accessible for everyone
-    details: u-elements ensures HTML tags remain truly accessible.
-By seamlessly integrating CustomElements, we bridge the gap for assistive technologies, making your web applications inclusive and user-friendly.
+    details: Bridge the gap between assistive technologies and modern HTML tags, while still being able to use MDN et al. as documentation.
   - icon: 📋
-    title: Battle-tested with<br />real screen readers
+    title: Battle-tested with real screen readers
-    details: u-elements has undergone rigorous testing to seamlessly replace HTML elements with their accessible counterparts.
-With u-elements, you can be confident in delivering a web experience that is both robust and inclusive.
+    details: No compatibility assumptions; all elements have been manually tested across all major screen readers, browsers and devices.
+  - icon: 🪽
+    title: Lightweight, headless and framework independent
+    details: Zero dependencies.
+CSS styling.
+Compatible with any javascript framework, without, or even markdown - just like HTML.
   - icon: ⚙️
-    title: Super lightweight and<br />framework independent
-    details: Built on CustomElements, u-elements seamlessly integrates into any project, regardless of the framework in use.
-Developers will appreciate the added convenience of VSCode autocomplete, inline documentation, and TypeScript definitions for popular frameworks like React, Solid, Svelte, Vue, and Qwik.
-  - icon: 🪽
-    title: Future-proof
-    details: U-elements not only meets W3C standards but also anticipates changes in assistive technology.
-As your codebase evolves, u-elements serves as a self-destructing enhancement, gradually becoming obsolete as assistive technologies catch up to the new HTML Elements.
-Plus, with easy opt-in and opt-out features, integrating or removing u-elements is a breeze.
-And did we mention it's lightweight, simple, and performant at just <span data-bytes="gzip"></span> (minified and compressed)?
+    title: Future proof and easy opt out
+    details: Think of u-elements as a HTML polyfill.
+As assistive technologies catch up, simply remove a "u-", and you're back on native HTML.
 ---
 <script setup>
 import { data } from './filesize.data.ts'